HL7/davinci-ecdx/input/pagecontent/attachments.md

 #### Data Source Requirements

-Refer to this [section](task-based-approach.html#data-sourceresponder-requirements) in the Task Based Approach to signatures.
+Refer to the [Data Source/Responder Requirements](task-based-approach.html#data-sourceresponder-requirements) section in the Task Based Approach to signatures.

 ### Examples